Costume

 Day 1: Introduction & Life Casting

-• PowerPoint: History and relevance of masks in theatre today.
+• Learn the history and relevance of masks in theatre today.

 • Optional: Life cast of a face to serve as base for sculpt.